Length:

 In Plantory:

-The pattern: start cheap, escalate only when the output quality demands it.
-Review the routing quarterly.
+The pattern: start cheap, escalate only when output quality demands it, and review the routing quarterly.

 For the first months, we leaned on "does this feel right?" to evaluate changes.
 That worked until a model update silently shifted behavior, we didn't notice for a week, and users noticed first.